 - Master groomer exam.

-To become a master certified groomer, you must complete all four certifications for the above-mentioned groups and then pass a written exam.
+To become a master certified groomer, all four certifications for the above-mentioned groups need to be completed, along with completing a written exam.

 Exams are only offered a few times a year and space is limited and competitive.

-While a groomer might be a perfectly fine groomer without membership in a grooming organization, membership assures that they are at least in contact with a group providing information about and access to continuing education, workshops, and certification opportunities.
+A membership to a national grooming organization assures you the groomer is in contact with a group providing information about and access to continuing education, workshops, and certification opportunities.

-Yes, we encourage you to ask the groomer you are interested in hiring questions about their experience.
-Here are just a few we questions suggest asking no matter what.
+We encourage you to ask the groomer you are interested in hiring as many questions about their experience as possible.
+To make things easier for you, here are just a few questions we suggest that you ask no matter what:

 - Where did they go to school?

 - Are they a member of any national grooming organization?